timescale/docs.timescale.com-content/api.md

 (b) a single query should be able to use query parallelization to read from multiple disks in parallel.

-Note that queries to multiple chunks can be executed in parallel when TimescaleDB is running on Postgres 11, but PostgreSQL 9.6 or 10 does not support such parallel chunk execution.

 Thus, users looking for parallel I/O have two options:

 1. Use a RAID setup across multiple physical disks, and expose a